 With the NOC completed, you will receive a full statement in anticipation of the transfer of ownership appointment.
 The statement highlights the amounts to be paid to the seller and the final fees to be settled.
 On the agreed transfer date, we will accompany you to the transfer office, with the seller, where you will take final ownership of your new property.

 That’s it, you’re done!
-You have now purchased through Gulf Sotheby’s International Realty and in partnership with Emirates Conveyancing.
+You have now purchased through Gulf Sotheby’s International Realty and in partnership with Conveyancing Specialists.
 We look forward to leading you again in finding your next dream property in the UAE and from anywhere in the world.

 FREQUENTLY ASKED QUESTIONS ON BUYING A PROPERTY